ge0rg/samsung-nx-emailservice/README.md

 ## NX300/NX30/NX2000

-The DRIMeIV cameras have a read-only rootfs, so you need to put the hosts file onto the SD card and add to `autoexec.sh`:
+The DRIMeIV cameras have a read-only rootfs that gets reset on restart.
+You need to put the `hosts` file onto the SD card and copy it to /etc from `autoexec.sh`:

 ```
-mount --bind /mnt/mmc/hosts /etc/hosts
+mount / -o remount,rw
+cp /mnt/mmc/hosts /etc
+mount / -o remount,ro
 ```

+## Custom DNS server

+You can add the DNS entries to your local / custom DNS server. **It is not advised to run a public resolver though!**

+You can either add the names to the global `/etc/hosts` file or have a custom file like `/etc/hosts.samsungnx` which you need to inform the DNS server about.

+### dnsmasq

+Add your custom hosts file to dnsmasq as follows:

+`dnsmasq ... -addn-hosts=/etc/hosts.samsungnx`

 ## No support for other camera models